What is your invention?

 Notice of Allowance of Issued

-- The application will grant as a patent after the appropriate fees are paid including payment of the issue fee and publication fee (if the application is published prior to grant).
+- The application will grant as a patent after the appropriate fees are paid including payment of the issue fee.

 > back to chart

 - A utility or plant patent will expire 20 years (subject to payment of maintenance fees) after its earliest filing date (not including the filing date of the provisional application).
-A design patent will expires 14 years after the patent’s grant date.
-For more information on patent term, please visit this page on Patent Term Calculator.
+A design patent will expire 15 years after the patent’s grant date.

 - The patent term may